 Religious Diversity in the Middle East Today: A Blessing or a Curse?

 Lecture by Rev. Paul Haidostian, Ph.D.

 Monday, March 24, 7:30 p.m.

 Quad 264, SJU

-Sponsored in collaboration with Intercultural and International Student Services at CSB/SJU
+Sponsored in collaboration with Intercultural and International Student Services and the Center for Global Education at CSB/SJU

 Listening for the Spirit of God in Our Pursuit of Justice: